Arcanum III — L'Impératrice (The Empress)

 Definition

 This makes the Empress the Arcanum of creative imagination — imaginatio vera, the "true imagination" of the Hermetic tradition.
 True imagination is not fantasy.
-Fantasy constructs images from the materials of personal desire.
+Fantasy constructs images from personal desire.
 True imagination receives images from the spiritual world and gives them form in the material one.
-The Empress, seated in her generative abundance, is the principle through which the invisible becomes visible, the potential becomes actual, the unmanifest takes shape.
+The Empress, seated in her generative abundance, is the principle through which the invisible becomes visible, the potential actual, the unmanifest takes shape.

 Tomberg's Reading (Letter III)